2 watermelons pickled in pesola

 summary

-It turns out that watermelon pesora (pechora) pickles are an eco-friendly pickle that uses traditional Yamagata methods to make delicious small watermelons that would otherwise be thrown away.
+I learned that watermelon pesora (pechora) pickles are an eco-friendly pickle made using traditional methods from Yamagata Prefecture, fulfilling the desire to make delicious use of small watermelons that would otherwise be thrown away.
 You

-can order them online, so why not give them a try?
+can also order them online, so why not give them a try?

 Other articles